kaghenijenner/kaghenijenner/README.md

 Feel free to explore my portfolio, learn more about my skills, and get in touch if you'd like to collaborate on a project!

-Skills: JAVASCRIPT / TYPESCRIPT / JQUERY / AJAX / REACT.JS / NEXTJS / NODEJS / HTML / CSS / PHP / MySQL / FIREBASE / WordPress / BASIC NETWORK CONFIGURATION AND MANAGEMENT / COMPUTER REPAIR / GRAPHIC DESIGN / PHOTOSHOP / UI/UX / FIGMA / BLENDER / KALI LINUX
+Skills: JAVASCRIPT / TYPESCRIPT / JQUERY / AJAX / REACT.JS / REACT NATIVE / NEXTJS / NODEJS / PYTHON / HTML / CSS / PHP / MySQL / FIREBASE / MONGODB / WordPress / BASIC NETWORK CONFIGURATION AND MANAGEMENT / COMPUTER REPAIR / GRAPHIC DESIGN / PHOTOSHOP / UI/UX / FIGMA / BLENDER / LINUX

-- 🔭 I’m currently working on private project
+- 🔭 I’m currently working on a private project
-- 🌱 I learn something new everyday.
+- 🌱 I learn something new every day.
-- 👯 I’m looking to collaborate on Open Source project
+- 👯 I’m looking to collaborate on Open open-source project
 - 📫 How to reach me: +256740639860 | jennersi1remaxim@gmail.com

 ## Some of my Work